codeadamca/php-forms-sessions-cookies/README.md

 If the email address and password are correct, this code will save the member's email address and a logged in status of `true` to a session.

+> [!Note]
-> Note: A session allows a server side langauge to temporarily store data about a website visitor.
+> A session allows a server side langauge to temporarily store data about a website visitor.
 It's similar to a cookie except the data resides on the sever and cookie data resides on the client computer.

 To use a session in PHP our code simply needs to initiate a session by executing the `session_start()` function.
 After the session has been initialized, session data can be created or referenced by using the `$_SESSION` array.